Le Mans Sarthe Basket

 Le Mans Sarthe Basket, commonly known as MSB or Le Mans, is a professional basketball club that is from the city of Le Mans, France.
-The team plays in the French League and internationally in the Basketball Champions League.
+The team plays in the LNB Élite and internationally in the EuroCup.

 Established in 1939, the team has been a regular in the Pro A, as well as in European competitions.
 The team has won five national championships, four French Cups and four Leaders Cups.

 History

 The Modern Sport Club (1939–1993)

 In 1928, French businessmen, Léopold Gouloumés arrived at the city Mans and founded the food association: the Société des Comptoirs Modernes.
 Like many other industries at the time, him and Bernard Gasnal, founded their own sport club called Goulou Club in 1938.
 But in September 1939 the Second World War broke out and the men were needed to fight.
 With the male absent, women decided to persuade the Goulou Club into creating a basketball team for them.

 In 1941, the French government prohibited sport clubs to use the name of an industry so the Goulou Club changed its name to Modern Sporting Club.

 In 1952, Le Mans frills won the title of champions of France.
 Then following that success Bernard Gasnal founded a men's team.
 In 1963 the team joined the elite.

 The following years from 1969 to 1970 was very successful, they won the French Cup in 1964 and the French League championship in 1978 and 1979.